 Design and Ergonomics of a thumb vs finger trackball mouse

-Design is the main difference Thumb vs finger trackball mouse.
+Design is the main difference between Thumb vs. finger trackball mouse.
 The main differences are trackball position, shape, and number of buttons.
 A thumb-operated trackball mouse has the aside-attached ball and is conventionally more ergonomic, designed to fit naturally in the shape of either the right or left hand.
 The curved shape fits your hand’s shape and helps your hand to rest in a more natural and less rotation position.
 They are often the same size as a traditional ergonomic mouse.

 The Trackball Size